Bank of England ties rates to jobs, markets unconvinced

 The Bank said it would consider raising rates if the public's medium-term inflation expectations rise dangerously high; if it forecasts that inflation in 18-24 months will be at 2.5 percent or higher; or if ultra-low rates pose a threat to financial stability, possibly a nod to Britain's housing market.

-Some economists said those caveats raised questions about how long the forward guidance was good for and could make it harder for the Bank to reassure households and businesses that borrowing costs will not rise soon.
+Economists said those caveats raised questions about how long the forward guidance was good for and could make it harder to understand for households and businesses whom the Bank wants to reassure that borrowing costs will not be rising any time soon.

+Carney suggested to reporters he was not concerned with signs of a recovery in property prices.

 The U.S. Federal Reserve last year launched a similar plan to keep its interest rates near zero until unemployment falls to 6.5 percent or inflation expectations top 2.5 percent.